eficode-academy/rf-advanced-web-katas/exercises/09-documentation.md

 One final touch we should add to our test suite is to update the test tags.
 If this was a test with a real requirement linked to a requirements management tool, we should have the ticket id as a tag already.
-Well, it's not, so we can ignore that.
-However, we added a `wip` at the beginning of the training for our test suite.
-Now our test is finished, so we can safely take that away.
+In this workshop, it's not, so we ignore that now.
+However, we added a `wip` at the beginning of the training to our test suite.
+Now our test is finished, so we should remove it.

-For the sake of becoming used to tags, let's imagine this test is an actual requirement.
+For the sake of getting used to tags, let's imagine this test is for an existing requirement.
 Our test suite tests a business requirement `contacts` and they will test it with `UI`.
 Our test case tests a feature `ABC-123`.
 Also, our test case is a core part of Bad Flask App's functionality, so it should be a